dewi-alliance/hotspot-manufacturers/applications/rakwireless-light.md

 - What is your approximate price point?

-  The Light Hotspot price will arrive ate lower price point than the current Full Hotspot due to lower processing (CPU) and storage requirements.
+  The Light Hotspot price will arrive at lower price point than the current Full Hotspot due to lower processing (CPU) and storage requirements.

   We expect the Indoor Light Hotspot will retail for US$199 and the Outdoor Light Hotspot will retail about US$599.